enricopisoni/SHERPA-training/README.md

 SRR (as the ones used in SHERPA) are statistical models that replicate the behavour of a full Chemical Transport Model (CTM).
 SRR are used when a speedy version of a full CTM is required, to perform multiple simulations of emission reduction scenarios with a limited amount of time and resources.

-This code has been used in particular in October 2023 to train SRR to be used for the PM2.5 Atlas (https://publications.jrc.ec.europa.eu/repository/handle/JRC134950) preparation.
+This code has been used recently in July 2025 to train SRR to be used for the 2025 version of the PM2.5 Atlas (https://publications.jrc.ec.europa.eu/repository/handle/JRC134950) preparation.
-The code has been then revised in March 2024.
+The code has been then revised in July 2025, to allow also for the computation of seasonal SRRs (i.e. for the period December-January-February, March-April-May, June-July-August, September-October-November).

 The default version of SHERPA uses EU wide data for training.
 It works at 0.1x0.05 deg (around 6x6km) spatial resolution, and uses as input:
-1) basecase emissions from CAMS v6.1 including condensables (CAMS v6.1-REF2) for the year 2019;
+1) basecase emissions from CAMS v8.0 including condensables, for the year 2022;
 2) various emission reduction scenarios, to be used for training and validation of the SRR;
-3) basecase concentrations of various pollutants (mainly PM2.5, PM10, O3, NO2) as produced by the EMEP v4.45 air quality model, using CAMS emissions;
+3) basecase concentrations of various pollutants (mainly PM2.5, PM10, O3, NO2, SO2) as produced by the EMEP v4.45 air quality model, using CAMS emissions;
 4) various concentration scenarios simulated by the EMEP model on the aforementioned emission reduction scenarios.

 The data to train the European version of SHERPA are available on request.